learnbymakingwales/learnbymakingwales.github.io/en/the-labs/session/one.md

 During the first session we'll make:

-* a set of team princinples
+* a set of team principles
 * everyone's 'manual of me'
 * a team website